Wondering how to write your first blog post?

 The meta description is critical for your Google ranking.

-In 160 characters you have to persuade a Google user that your link is worth clicking on:
+In 160 characters you have to persuade the searcher that your link is worth clicking on:

 Include your keyword phrase right at the beginning of your meta description.